Children of the Pond: Flash Fiction by cam

 Children of the Pond

 Jennifer stood on the shore of the pond watching the investigation unfold.
 Dredging equipment stood ready to go into action after scuba divers made preliminary observations.
 She felt as though her sanity were on the line.
-No one had believed the outlandish ghost tale of a ten year old, and she hoped today her story would be taken seriously.
+No one had believed her ghost tale as a ten-year-old, and she hoped today her story would be proved true.
 Thanks to the county voters, there was a new Sheriff for her to work with, and he was behind all the activity that was going on around her.
 Jennifer allowed her mind to return to a summer night, twenty years earlier.

 Jennifer and her parents spent the week in a forest cabin.
-She was ten years old and prone to wander in search of anything peculiar such as a web building spider or a beaver gnawing on a tree.
+She was prone to wander in search of anything peculiar such as a web-building spider or a beaver gnawing on a tree.

 Her parents were relaxing on the porch late one afternoon when Jennifer wandered into the forest.
 Not one to stay on the main trail, she took a path that branched off into the darkness of the trees.
 Something bright, colorful, yet small caught her eye.
 Jennifer loved collecting pretty stones so she picked up the red oval object.
 A jelly bean?
-A step farther, she found a green jelly bean, then a blue one, next a yellow one.
+A step farther, she found a green one, then blue.
 Soon her pocket was bulging with the colorful candies.

-Her jelly bean collecting had led her farther afield than she had intended, but then she heard the voice of a child calling from the shadows.
+When she turned around to go back to the cabin, she heard the voice of a child calling from the shadows.
 She and her parents had been in the wilderness for several days and hadn’t seen anyone, so she was surprised to hear the voice of another child.
-She walked until she was standing on the shore of a pond.
+Jennifer walked until she was standing on the shore of a pond.
 She looked to her left, but no one was there.
 She looked right and was startled to see a man, standing ten feet away, exhaling twin jets of smoke from his nose as he held a cigarette in one hand and a bag of jelly beans in the other.